Moirai: Mythical relationships

-The three Moirai are daughters of the primeval goddess Nyx ("night"), and sisters of Keres ("the black fates"), Thanatos ("death") and Nemesis ("retribution").
-Later they are daughters of Zeus and the Titaness Themis ("the Institutor"), who was the embodiment of divine order and law. and sisters of Eunomia ("lawfulness, order"), Dike ("justice"), and Eirene ("peace").
+In the Theogony, Hesiod describes the Moirai as daughters of the primeval goddess Nyx ("night"), and sisters of the Keres ("the black fates"), Thanatos ("death"), and Nemesis ("retribution").
+Later in the poem, Hesiod instead calls them daughters of Zeus and the Titaness Themis ("the Institutor"), who was the embodiment of divine order and law, placing them as sisters of Eunomia ("lawfulness, order"), Dike ("justice"), and Eirene ("peace").

 In the cosmogony of Alcman (7th century BC), first came Thetis ("disposer, creation"), and then simultaneously Poros ("path") and Tekmor ("end post, ordinance").
 Poros is related with the beginning of all things, and Tekmor is related with the end of all things.

 Later in the Orphic cosmogony, first came Thesis, whose ineffable nature is unexpressed.
 Ananke ("necessity") is the primeval goddess of inevitability who is entwined with the time-god Chronos, at the very beginning of time.
 They represented the cosmic forces of Fate and Time, and they were called sometimes to control the fates of the gods.
 The three Moirai are daughters of Ananke.